-Collembola thrive in large numbers in mulched, moist areas feeding on algae, decaying vegetation fungi and mold.
+Collembola thrive in large numbers in mulched, moist areas feeding on algae, decaying vegetation and plant matter fungi and mold.
 After a long period of rain, they even call the house swimming pool.

 Their rapid/quick reproduction starts from egg stage to adult and takes four to six weeks, which means a quick life cycle.
 Females lays eggs either in packets or singly.
 Eggs hatch within five to ten days depending on the prevailing weather.

 It’s very difficult to get rid of springtails especially when using chemicals.
 Most available chemicals for springtail control are not effective.
 Also, the availability of moist surfaces act as the breeding sites for them.
 Below you’ll find some of the strategies that can kill/repel them from your garden.

 When springtail infestation shows up in your houseplants, let the potting soil dry before watering your plants.
 Springtails do not like dry soil, thus interrupting their habitat and reproduction cycle.
 Reducing the moisture problems can make the springtail infestation in your house temporary.
 Also consider watering from the bottom up by allowing plants to “wick up” water.